-An outsourcing policy is in place which considers both:

-- The primary outsourcing relationship with Charles Taylor & Co (Bermuda) and other Charles Taylor group entities which provide management services to members of the Standard Group. - The approach to be taken if the managers further outsource activities that would otherwise be performed directly by them.
+An outsourcing policy is in place which considers the approach to be taken if the managers further outsource activities that would otherwise be performed directly by them.

 The outsourcing policy sets out requirements with respect to outsourcing arrangements including:

 - No activity or function reserved for the board may be outsourced.
 In addition, if the function or activity is considered critical or important (for example, insurance product design and pricing, performance of key functions such as actuarial), the board must authorise any further outsourcing arrangement proposed by the managers. - Notification of material outsourcing arrangements to regulators where required. - Criteria which must be considered in selecting a new outsourced provider or renewing an existing contract, including the ability of the provider to provide services in a manner that will not breach risk appetite and will meet business continuity standards and regulatory requirements. - Prescribed elements to be included in written contractual arrangements. - Contingency plans in the event the service provider is unable to deliver an adequate level of service or seeks to terminate the outsourced arrangement.